anandhanedom/react-js/README.md

 - **location**:

-1. 1.pathname : full path name where we are currently
+1. pathname : full path name where we are currently